cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

    This solution focuses on integrating components that are reusable for other scenarios and ensure long-term availability, use and improvements.
 2. [Add "pcap-lite", a thin front-end and merge functionality of tcpdump streams](#add-pcap-lite-a-thin-front-end-and-merge-functionality-of-tcpdump-streams)
    This solution focuses on a convenient minimal solution for the problem statement, but presents a separate code base.

-> [!NOTE]
-> While this RFC is in review, both options are presented and discussed.
-A final version of the RFC will highlight the chosen solution and summarise the discarded approach briefly.

 ### Use Case Overview